 Teachers

-Theory is taught by Sandy Claes, Boris Debackere, Steven Devleminck, Liesbeth Decan, Peter Degraeve, Volkmar Mulheis, Lut Pil, Johan Teirlinck and Johan Van Looveren.
+You will be guided by a team of experts, including Sandy Claes, Boris Debackere, Steven Devleminck, Johan Van Looveren, Bart Vandeput, Klaas Verpoest, Liesbeth Decan, Peter Degraeve, Volkmar Mulheisand, and Johan Teirlinck.

 External expertise

-• Foreign guest lecturers are regularly invited to give workshops or lectures on specific expertise.
+• Guest lecturers are regularly invited to give workshops or lectures on specific expertise.
 To name a few: Johannes Bergerhausen (D), Irma Boom (NL), Catalogtree (NL), Peter Crnokrak (UK), Rose Epple (D), Joost Grootens (NL), Brody Neuenschwander (B), Stefania Passera ( IT), Gerlinde Schüller (NL), Andrew Vande Moere (B) and Underware (NL).

 • Former students share their experiences about the professional field with students during our annual "DIP-Talks" evening.
 Alumni are also welcome.